-The WEI has already created 100 new businesses and 150 new employees in sustainable seafood farming.
 The proposed training expansion will enhance those initial impacts even further and leverage evolving macroeconomic trends in the Florida aerospace and transportation sectors.

 The Apalachicola Regional Planning Council conducted a REMI economic analysis, forecasting that by project year 10 over 987 certificates will be awarded and \$12.1 million added to the GDP of the area including Wakulla, Gulf and Franklin Counties as a result of the WEI Unmanned Vehicle Systems Marine Technologies Certification Training Center.
 The projected return on the Triumph fund investment is \$6.1 for every \$1 funded.